dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-4 TMA-ARM.md

 The AI Benchmark Alpha has various tests that could exhibit different performance characteristics.
 The output presented above aggregates all the benchmarks and gives an overall breakdown.
 This is generally not a good idea if the individual tests indeed have different performance bottlenecks.
 You need to have a separate Topdown analysis for each of the tests.
 One way the `topdown-tool` can help is to use `-i` option which will output data per configurable interval of time.
 You can then compare the intervals and decide on next steps.

-[TODO]: update when N2 paper will become public.

 [^1]: AI Benchmark Alpha - [https://ai-benchmark.com/alpha.html](https://ai-benchmark.com/alpha.html)
 [^2]: ARM `topdown-tool` - [https://learn.arm.com/install-guides/topdown-tool/](https://learn.arm.com/install-guides/topdown-tool/)
 [^3]: WindowsPerf - [https://gitlab.com/Linaro/WindowsPerf/windowsperf](https://gitlab.com/Linaro/WindowsPerf/windowsperf)